 And, I thought – I’ll bring it all back to life.
 I’ll write a historical novel!

 How much easier to say than to do.
-After years of checking facts, ensuring I quoted people accurately, I found it surprisingly difficult to make things up.
+After years of checking facts and ensuring I quoted people accurately, I needed to learn a whole new way of working: creative writing.
 So I joined a creative writing group and began writing short stories.
-I was delighted when one of these won a runner-up place in a competition.

 I was also very pleased to win a place on a writer development scheme, Writers’ Block North East 2017